Where Are the Brave Military Voices Against Forever War?

 They might ask: Where are today’s skeptical veterans?
 Tragically, silence is our only ready response.

 It was not always so in America.
 During the brutal Seminole Indian Wars, 17 percent of army officers resigned in disgust rather than continue burning villages and hunting natives down like dogs in Florida’s Everglades’ swamps.
-Mark Twain’s cheeky prose demolished the Philippine-American colonial war at the turn of the century.
-Hemingway laid the truth bare after being wounded in the First Great War.
+Mark Twain’s cheeky prose demolished the Philippine-American colonial war at the turn of the century (some 30 years after he briefly served in the Missouri state militia during the Civil War).
+Hemingway, laid the truth bare after being wounded in the First Great War while serving as a Red Cross ambulance driver.
 And Major General Smedley Butler—two-time Medal of Honor recipient though he was—emerged from the Caribbean “Banana Wars” to admit he’d been naught but a “high class muscle man for Big Business,” a “gangster for capitalism.”

 For all the celebration (and mythologizing) over World War II, at least we had Kurt Vonnegut and Joseph Heller to burst our comfortable, patriotic bubble.
 And, though it likely lost him the presidency, Senator John Kerry (and his Vietnam Vets against the War mates) showed the courage to testify to the truth in the Winter Soldier Hearings.